Our Nepal treks

 Dates are the date you must arrive in Kathmandu and the date you are free to fly out of Kathmandu.
 You can arrive earlier or leave later and we book hotels to suit.

-Group size our maximum is eight trekkers (excluding leader); minimums are on each itinerary.
+Group size our usual maximum is eight trekkers (excluding leader); minimums are on each itinerary.

 Caring for our staff We have great staff and really care about them, as they care for us.
 Guides have worked years with us and our crew are appropriately kitted out for high altitude treks.